-Flights diverted as poor weather collides with 5G rollout
+FAA says some planes will be ‘too susceptible’ to 5G interference to be safe

+The diverted flights involved planes that had not been cleared to land where 5G could interfere with radio altimeters.
+The diversions are the latest challenge in a rollout that mostly spared large airports and airlines, but has raised fresh questions for smaller, regional carriers.

-The Federal Aviation Administration issued a bulletin Thursday morning warning that diversions were possible at eight airports across the country “due to the nationwide expansion of 5G C-Band and the potential for radio altimeter interference.”
-The diversions are the latest challenge in a rollout that mostly spared large airports and airlines, but has raised fresh questions for smaller, regional carriers awaiting FAA approval.
+The FAA issued a bulletin Thursday warning that diversions were possible at eight airports across the country where bad weather was forecast “due to the nationwide expansion of 5G C-Band and the potential for radio altimeter interference.”

+In a subsequent statement, the agency said “we anticipate some altimeters will be too susceptible to 5G interference.
+To preserve safety, aircraft with those altimeters will be prohibited from performing low-visibility landings where 5G is deployed because the altimeter could provide inaccurate information,” the FAA said.

 The C-band refers to the spectrum used for high-speed wireless Internet that is close to the airwaves used by altimeters, creating a risk of interference.
-The FAA has been analyzing airplane models to determine whether they can operate safely close to 5G towers, clearing 62 percent of the nation’s commercial fleet.
-But it has yet to approve regional jets like those made by Bombardier and Embraer.
+The FAA has been analyzing airplane models to determine whether they can operate safely close to 5G towers, clearing 78 percent of the nation’s commercial fleet.
+Some regional Embraer jets were among those to win approval from the FAA on Thursday, but none made by competitor Bombardier had been cleared.

-It was those models of planes that were facing delays and diversions Thursday.
+It was those models of planes that faced delays and diversions Thursday.

 Tim Donohue, a co-founder of Aerology, a start-up that predicts air travel disruptions, said he had counted nine planes in holding patterns near San Francisco International Airport.
 At least five flights operated by SkyWest Airlines bound for San Francisco had to be diverted.